ItalyStrap/theme-json-generator/README.md

 Upon execution, this command performs a series of actions to ensure your theme is ready for further development:

-1. **Checks for theme.json or others json files:** Initially, it looks for an existing theme.json file at the root of your theme (and inside `styles` folder if exists).
-If found, it proceeds with the existing structure; if not, a new `*.json` file is created to get you started.
+1. **Checks for theme.json or others json files:** Initially, it looks for an existing `theme.json` file at the root of your theme (and inside `styles` folder if exists).
+If found, it proceeds with the existing structure; if not, a new `theme.json` file is created to get you started.
+By default, only the `theme.json` file is created, but you can create other JSON files inside the `styles` folder by adding the `--styles` option to the command (this is not yet implemented).
-2. **Entrypoint Creation:** For each JSON file (including theme.json and any JSON files within the styles folder of block-based themes), the command creates a corresponding PHP entrypoint file.
+2. **Entrypoint Creation:** For each JSON file (including `theme.json` and any JSON files within the styles folder of block-based themes), the command creates a corresponding PHP entrypoint file.
 This file serves as a bridge, allowing you to manage your JSON configurations dynamically with PHP, to doing so this file must return a callable used to add your custom configuration for structuring the JSON file.
 3. **Content Transfer:** If an existing JSON file contains data, its contents are automatically transferred to the newly created entrypoint file in array format.
 This feature simplifies the initial setup by negating the need for manual data entry into the entrypoint files.
 4. **Synchronization with dump Command:** From this point forward, executing the `dump` command will update the content of the JSON files to reflect the configurations specified in the PHP entrypoint files.